 Parents will be asked to sign a medication permission slip for each prescription given, noting the time, amount, and number of days to be given.
 Non-prescriptive medications will be given on a doctor's order only.
-A teacher trained to administer medication will do so and note the time, date, and amount given on a medication log.
+A staff member trained to administer medication will do so and note the time, date, and amount given on a medication log.
+All medications need to come in original packaging, with the camper's name on it, and we cannot accept it if the medication is expired.